Sarah Agee: Early life

 Agee was born Sarah Edith Sonneman on January 2, 1946, in Fayetteville, Arkansas.
 Her mother, Gladys Margaret Gosnell Sonneman, was an organist at the First Baptist Church and for the silent movies which were shown at the UARK Theater and Palace Theater, as well as working as a field representative for the Arkansas Welfare Department.
 Her father, Emil Herman Sonneman, was the owner and operator of the Fayetteville Country Club and Razorback Golf Course.
 She was from a prominent local family, with her mother’s family owning the only bookstore in Springdale and her father’s family having built seven movie theaters, the UARK Bowl, and an apartment building.

 She attended local public schools, including Fayetteville High School.
 Growing up, Agee was involved in Girl Scout Troop 43 and regularly attended the Baptist church.
 In high school, she was a member of Quill and Scroll and the Choralettes, was a maid at the Colors Day Court and worked at the Campus Grill owned by her family.
 She graduated with honors in 1964 and enrolled at the University of Arkansas in Fayetteville.
 She planned to major in accounting but dropped out in her sophomore year to marry Keith Schultz, with whom she had two children.
-After their wedding, he joined the U.S. Navy, stationed first at Pearl Harbor and then leaving Agree in Honolulu while he served in the Vietnam War.
+After their wedding, he joined the U.S. Navy, stationed first at Pearl Harbor and then leaving Agee in Honolulu while he served in the Vietnam War.
 She married Charles Agee after her divorce and the couple moved to Prairie Grove, Arkansas, where they ran the Agee Limousin Cattle farm.
 They had two children and Agee soon became involved with the Parent-Teacher Association (PTA) before being elected to the Prairie Grove School Board, where she would serve for nearly twelve years.
 She was also a member of the local police committee.